Alniarez/arch-linux/README.md

 This is my arch linux post installations scripts.
+It is intended to be done on top of a minimal KDE plasma desktop enviroment, but it should wotk with other DE.

 Ussage:
 ```